xacaciax/acacia-readme/README.md

 If it's off-hours and urgent, please page me.

 #### Mobile
-For my friends and family and I usually do not use it for work.
+For my friends and family.
 If Pager Duty is not an option, then feel free to text/call for incidents and emergencies.
+I have the Slack app on my phone and use it frequently so a DM there is as good as a text.

 #### Social Media
 Nope.

 ### Bugs and Quirks
 Like most humans, I come equipped with a handful of flaws and personality traits that you may find challenging.
 There are ways in which I try to control or compensate for each of these tendencies but I'm not always successful.
 My hope is that by being open about these aspects of my personality you will feel comfortable calling them out if they become a problem for you.

 #### Big dreams, little engine
 I'm a dreamer at my core.
 I live in the best of all possible worlds.
 I see the best in people.
 I believe in myself and others.
 From this view, I will take big risks of myself and others.
 This inborn optimism can be energizing and empowering when well-placed.
 At the end of the day, I am human, there are 24 hours in a day, and the average life span of humans is only ~72 years.
 I have had to learn to be intentional and realistic when setting goals for myself and others.
 If you see that sparkle in eye and here me start to dream big, feel free to ask questions, help me validate assumptions, help me stay realistic and keep the goals measurable and achievable.